zwpseudo/hostlife/README.md

    docker compose logs -f
    ```

-5. **Access Flowcase:**
+5. **Access Hostlife:**
    - Open `http://localhost` or `https://localhost`
    - Use the default admin credentials shown in the logs

 ## Prerequisites

-Before installing Flowcase, ensure you have:
+Before installing Hostlife, ensure you have:

 - **Docker** (version 20.10 or later)
   - [Download Docker Desktop](https://www.docker.com/get-started)